 Rosenberg is a medium-sized city located in the state of Texas.
-With a population of 35,510 people and six constituent neighborhoods, Rosenberg is the 96th largest community in Texas.
+With a population of 38,307 people and six constituent neighborhoods, Rosenberg is the 96th largest community in Texas.

-The per capita income in Rosenberg in 2010 was $20,008, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,032 for a family of four.
+The per capita income in Rosenberg in 2018 was $23,886, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $95,544 for a family of four.
 However, Rosenberg contains both very wealthy and poor people as well.

-Rosenberg is a very ethnically-diverse city.
+Rosenberg is an extremely ethnically-diverse city.
 The people who call Rosenberg home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Rosenberg, accounting for 59.39% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Rosenberg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rosenberg include Irish, Czech, English, and Polish.
+Important ancestries of people in Rosenberg include German, Irish, Czech, English, and Liberian.

 Rosenberg also has a high percentage of its population that was born in another country: 18.21%.